 Need more help?
-Check out these great YouTube videos to get a better idea on how to go about the process.
+Check out these great YouTube videos to get a better idea of how to go about the process.

 Do it in winter: The last thing you want to do is end up on the news for being the asshole who started the local forest fire.
 Embers from a fire can travel quite a distance and start new fires.
 Even if you are not near a forest, do it in winter just to be safe.

-Other resource: We also have a couple of other hand resources on how to remove a stump without a grinder which will give you some more ideas.
+Other resources: We also have a couple of other hand resources on how to remove a stump without a grinder which will give you some more ideas.